-In 1993 at a Florida Pizza Hut, seven teens plotted the demise of "bully" Bobby Kent and never looked back.
+In 1993 at a Pizza Hut in Florida, seven teens plotted to kill Bobby Kent and never looked back.

 The culmination of events leading to this crime is somewhat dizzying.
 However, to hear the group of friends speak of Kent, the main takeaway is that he was a cruel and domineering figure that permeated their lives.
 Kent’s best friend since the third grade was Marty Puccio.
 Though, using the term ‘friend’ to classify their relationship doesn’t seem to ring true, as you’ll find out.